-• Digital Passport Badge
+Digital Passport Badge

-Explain the real meaning of the word "passport."
-Show students a real passport and explain how they are used.
+Explain the real meaning of the word passport.
+Show children a real passport and explain how they are used.

 - 1. Print the Digital Passport Badge. - 2.
-Review with students the things they learned about online safety.
+Review with children the things they learned about online safety.
 The items are listed on the back of their badge. - 3.
-Have students color their badges and place their names on them.
-Place a piece of yarn on the badge for students to wear. - 4.
-Encourage students to share their badges with others.
+Have children color their badges and place their names on them.
+Place a piece of yarn on the badge for children to wear. - 4.
+Encourage children to share their badges with others.

-Observe as students complete the activity.
-Can they identify ways to be safe online?
+Observe as children complete the activity.
+Can children identify ways to be safe online?
 Can they tell you three ways?

-Have students share their badges with another student in a different grade.
+Have children share their badges with another student in a different grade.
 This allows them to review online safety and serves as a way to educate others.